chulminy/CIVE497-CIVE700/README.md

 [**Discussion forum instruction**](#discussion-forum-instruction)

 ## Grading
 The final grade will be based on the total marks earned during the semester.
-Each task will be graded on the basis of 100 points and will contribute the final grade with different weights.
+Each task will be graded on the basis of 100 points and will contribute the final grade with **different weights**.
 The evaluation guideline for the project can be seen [**here**](#guideline-for-the-project).
 Note that undergraduate and graduate students are marked using different evaluation metrics.

-**Undergraduate student**: Task (100%)
+**Undergraduate student**: Tasks (100%)
-**Graduate student**: Task (70%) and Project (30%)
+**Graduate student**: Tasks (70%) and Project (30%)

 ## Project
-Students are encouraged to bring their own problems related to their thesis, research projects or potential research in civil engineering that they plan to pursue near future.
+Graduate students are encouraged to bring their own problems related to their thesis, research projects or potential research in civil engineering that they plan to pursue near future.
 This course gives special attention to exploring theory and potential techniques in the field of smart structure to address real problems that students are exposed to or involved in.
 Thus, students need to devise feasible project topics that are achievable within your current or future graduate study.

 [**Guideline for the project**](#guideline-for-the-project)